 Cheats, scammers, and liars.
 Fraudsters are all of those things.
 And they are defrauding consumers at record levels.
 2021 is going to be a record year for fraud – particularly against consumers.

-Thanks to epically horrible data breaches like Equifax – no one is safe from fraudsters anymore.
+Thanks to epically horrible data breaches, heightened fraud perpetrated by scammers during the pandemic and high rates of identity theft – no one is safe.
 All of our information has been exposed and we are all more vulnerable than ever.

 It’s an all-out war

 It’s an all-out fraud war.
 And fraudsters are winning.
 They’re winning because they are organized, faster and more nimble than banks.

 But there is a way we can change that.
 We need to ENLIST AN ARMY to help us.
 We need millions of people to help us.

 And that army is consumers – the people we do business with.
 Rather than preventing fraud by hiring a few fraud analyst to look at high high-risk accounts, why not enlist all of your customers to join us and stop the fraudsters.
 Let’s empower the consumer!

 Who agrees with me?
 I think we can do this if we work together.

 10 Ways to Raise An Army of Fraud Fighters

 The empowered consumer is your best chance in the fight against fraud.
 You can hire 100 more fraud analyst or buy a multi-million dollar fraud-fighting technology but nothing is more powerful than getting your millions of customers to work with you.